ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 #### Reading a Standard Input Stream

 The `while` loop fits well for handling an input stream.
 Here is an example of such a task.
-We want to write a script that reads a text file.
-The script makes an associative array from the file's content.
+Suppose that you need a script that reads a text file.
+It should make an associative array from the file content.

 Listing 3-10 shows the script for managing the list of contacts.
 The script stores contacts in the format of the Bash array declaration.
 It makes adding a new person to the list inconvenient.
 The user must know the Bash syntax.
 Otherwise, he can make a mistake when initializing an array element.
 It will break the script.

-We can solve the problem of editing the contacts list.
-Let's put the list in a separate text file.
-Our script should read it at startup.
-This way, we separate data and code.
-It is a well-known and good practice in software development.
+There is a solution to the problem of editing the contacts list.
+You can move the list into a separate text file.
+Then, the script would read it at startup.
+This way, you separate data and code.
+It is a well-known good practice in software development.

 Listing 3-21 shows a possible format of the file with contacts.

 {caption: "Listing 3-21.
 The file with contacts `contacts.txt`", line-numbers: true, format: text}
 ![`contacts.txt`](code/BashScripting/contacts.txt)

-Let's write a script to read this file.
+Let's write the script that reads this file.
 It is convenient to read the list of contacts directly into the associative array.
-This way, we keep the searching mechanism over the list as effective as before.
+This way, you will keep the searching mechanism over the list as effective as before.

-When reading the file, we should process its lines in the same manner.
-It means that we will repeat our actions.
-Therefore, we need a loop statement.
-At the beginning of the loop, we don't know the size of the file.
-Thus, we do not know the number of iterations to do.
+When reading the file, you should handle its lines in the same manner.
+It means that you will repeat the same action several times.
+Therefore, you need a loop statement.

+At the beginning of the loop, you don't know the file size.
+Thus, you do not know the number of iterations to do.
 The `while` statement fits this case perfectly.

-Why do we not know the number of iterations in advance?
+Why is the number of iterations unknown in advance?
 It happens because the script reads the file line by line.
 It cannot count the lines before it reads them all.
-We can make two loops.
-The first one counts the lines.
+There is an option to make two loops.
+Then the first one counts the lines.
 The second loop processes them.
 However, this solution works slower and less ineffective.

-We can use the `read` built-in command for reading lines of the file.
+You can call the `read` Bash built-in for reading lines of the file.
 The command receives a string from the standard input stream.
 Then it writes the string into the specified variable.
-You can pass the variable's name as a parameter.
-Here is an example of doing that:
+You can pass the variable name as the parameter.
+Here is an example of calling `read`:
 {line-numbers: false, format: Bash}
 ```
 read var